 This bridge is when you only have an inch or two of space between the cue ball and the rail.
 Place your palm on the edge of the rail.
 Place your fingers onto the pool table.
 Take your shot.

-Using your pinkie finger and index finger, elevate your hand while closing your ring finger and middle finger so they are tucked under near your palm.
+Elevate your hand using your pinkie finger and index finger.
+Close your ring finger and middle finger.
+Tuck them under near your palm.
 Raise or lower your thumb while sliding the cue stick through the open bridge to make your shot.

 Instead of using the open bridge, the closed bridge is where you place the index finger over the cue stick.
 The tip of your index finger should be placed on the pool table.
 The cue stick should still slide easily back and forth.